-There are six different tastes (rasas), known in Ayurveda for the body and mind to experience.
+There are six tastes in ayurveda (rasas), for the body and mind to experience.
 Rasa is a Sanskrit word which also means essence.
-These six tastes are sweet, sour, salty, pungent (spicy), bitter and astringent.
+These six ayurvedic tastes are sweet, sour, salty, pungent (spicy), bitter and astringent.

 The ability for the body and mind to experience and perceive taste is an amazing phenomenon.
 Different areas of the tongue have the ability to sense and decipher different tastes: the tip for sweet, the lower outer sides for sour, the lower center for pungent, mid center and mid outer sides for bitter, the upper outer sides for salty, and the very back of the tongue for astringent.

 Just as each of the three doshas (natures or constitutions), Vata, Pitta and Kapha, are comprised of two elements, so is each individual taste, often with one element being more dominant.
 From these elements, each taste derives its own experience, effects and benefits for the body that not only satiates our hunger, but additionally provides essential qualities, centering body and mind as we navigate life.
 By knowing the properties of each food you eat, one can better bring balance and harmony into all aspects of one’s life.
 You can also find here the detailed information about Ayurveda Food for Kapha Prakruti

 It is important that each meal should have all the tastes.
 However, depending on your own prakruti (genetic disposition or inherent nature) and vikruti (current imbalance), different tastes can be more emphasized and others more limited.
 Additionally, the geographical area you live in along with the present season also influences what the quantity and intensity of rasas (tastes), should be included when preparing a meal.